-To ensure that Gauteng is a safe and secure province
+To ensure that DCS Gauteng is a Province where people feel and are safe.

-To be an innovative, effective and proactive department that ensures police oversight and promotion of safety
+To be an innovative, effective and proactive department that ensures the safety of communities through:

 The core functions and responsibilities of the department are:

 • To monitor police conduct by overseeing the effectiveness and efficiency of the province’s law enforcement agencies;

 • To promote good relations between the police and communities;

 • To assess the effectiveness of visible policing;